contentful/cf-graphql/README.md

 Let's assume we've required this module with `const cfGraphql = require('cf-graphql')`.
 To create a schema out of your space you need to call `cfGraphgl.createSchema(spaceGraph)`.

 What is `spaceGraph`?
 It is a graph-like data structure containing descriptions of content types of your space which additionally provide some extra pieces of information allowing the library to create a GraphQL schema.

-To prepare this data structure you need to fetch raw content types data from the [CMA](https://www.contentful.com/developers/docs/references/content-management-api/) and then pass it to `cfGraphql.prepareSpaceGraph(rawCts)`:
+To prepare this data structure you need to fetch raw content types data from the [CMA](https://www.contentful.com/developers/docs/references/content-management-api/).
+Let's create a Contentful client first:

 ```js
 const client = cfGraphql.createClient({